 Why do you do “Your Spot, My Spot”?

 Through this exercise we tell the horse that we can show ourselves as being higher ranked when we need to (do not confuse this with leadership!).
 It is important that a horse will want to give his spot or move over for his trainer.
 This gets you more respect from the horse for as far as your personal space is concerned and it is also safer to work with a horse that moves away from you if you ask to.

 By doing this exercise we learn how to be assertive but still friendly.

 Where do you do this fourth connection exercise?

-At first, you always do this exercise in a large space, like a meadow or paddock, so that the horse can walk away if it feels the need to.
-With some horses, you need to present yourself as very assertive, and then the horse may feel the need to take a lot of distance.
+At first, you always do this exercise in a large space, like a meadow or large paddock/riding arena, so that the horse can take a lot of distance if he feels the need to.
 If they have space to take this distance, they will not feel pressured.

 How do you do it?

 You step in the direction of the horse confidently and by using the intention, focus, energy and body language you communicate to the horse that you want to take his place.

 You basically tell the horse: “I want to stand in your spot, so I want you to go away and move to another spot”.
 Then you effectively stand still on that spot so his/her spot has now become your spot.
 You have shown yourself as higher ranked at this moment, and the horse has shown himself as lower ranked by making space for you.

 I also have 2 e-books for you.